Tel: 0115 877 1151 Mob: 07900 988979

 Q6.
 Will the work be supervised?

 The MD supervises all our work.
 Jon Fitch.
-This allows you to discuss any alterations you may wish to have during the construction of your new room.
+This will allow you to discuss any changes you may wish to make during the construction of your new room.

 Q7.
 Is your work guaranteed?

-All the work carried out by Roof Rooms is covered by our company’s ten-year guarantee.
+Our company’s ten-year guarantee covers all the work carried out by Roof Rooms.
 As we are members of the guild of master craftsmen, you have the option to take up additional cover if you wish.

 Q8.
 Can I have a part conversion so I can complete the work myself?

 We can provide a part conversion package that includes planning, building regulation approvals, the structural floor, stairs, and dormer/Velux.
-This package enables you to complete all the internal work yourself or use your contractors to complete the conversion.
+This package enables you to complete all internal work yourself or have your contractors handle the conversion.

-If you have any further questions, please get in touch with us directly
+If you have any more questions, please don’t hesitate to get in touch with us directly.